markmick-gh/ti84-python-kit/docs/book-outline.md

 Most TI-84 Python books concentrate on introductory programming exercises, graphing demonstrations, or calculator automation techniques.
 While useful, these approaches often overlook an important challenge of handheld scientific computing: presenting information clearly on a highly constrained display.
 This book introduces a lightweight display framework that simplifies pagination, menus, tables, formatted numerical output, and reusable user-interface patterns for the TI-84 Plus CE Python platform.

-Using this display library as a foundation, the book develops a collection of practical scientific applications drawn from chemistry, physics, and engineering problem solving.
-Topics include unit conversions, significant figures, ideal gas calculations, spectroscopy utilities, kinetics calculations, and formatted scientific data presentation.
-The emphasis throughout is on writing readable, maintainable, and scientifically useful programs that extend the calculator beyond its built-in capabilities.
+Using this display library as a foundation, the book develops a collection of practical scientific applications drawn from introductory physics, chemistry, engineering, and laboratory problem solving.
+Topics include vectors, forces, energy relationships, spectroscopy utilities, kinetics calculations, regression analysis, laboratory data formatting, and structured scientific presentation.
+The emphasis throughout is not on teaching Python syntax itself, but rather on teaching how to effectively use MicroPython within a constrained scientific computing environment.

+The TI-84 Python environment is best viewed as a compact embedded scientific computing platform rather than a full desktop Python system.
+Throughout the book, physics and chemistry concepts are intentionally connected in order to demonstrate how scientific ideas interact across disciplines.
+For example, vector calculations introduced in a physics context may later be applied to molecular dipole moments in chemistry, while wave behavior may later connect to spectroscopy and light-matter interactions.

 ---

 ## Scope and Expectations

 This book focuses on practical scientific programming using the TI-84 Plus CE Python environment.
-The emphasis is on building reusable scientific utilities, formatted displays, menu-driven applications, and computational tools for chemistry, physics, and engineering applications.
+The emphasis is on building reusable scientific utilities, formatted displays, menu-driven applications, and lightweight computational tools appropriate for introductory physics, chemistry, engineering, and laboratory coursework.
 While the TI-84 calculator already contains a powerful built-in graphing system, this book does not attempt to replace or duplicate the calculator’s native graphing capabilities through Python.

-Although TI-84 Python provides basic graphics and drawing functionality, the MicroPython environment is intentionally limited compared to desktop scientific Python environments such as NumPy, Matplotlib, or Jupyter notebooks.
-Readers should view the TI-84 Python platform as a compact embedded scientific computing environment rather than a full-featured desktop programming system.
-The goal of this book is to teach structured scientific programming, reusable software design, and practical problem-solving techniques within the constraints of handheld calculator hardware.
+Although TI-84 Python provides basic graphics and plotting functionality, the MicroPython environment is intentionally limited compared to desktop scientific Python environments such as NumPy, pandas, Matplotlib, or Jupyter notebooks.
+Only a relatively small set of MicroPython libraries and TI-specific modules are available, including modules such as `math`, `random`, `ti_system`, `ti_draw`, and `ti_plotlib`.
+These modules are discussed from a practical scientific-computing perspective rather than as exhaustive API references.

 The TI-84 Plus CE Python environment operates under significant practical constraints, including limited storage capacity, modest processing speed, small-screen formatting limitations, manual data-entry requirements, and the absence of modern desktop-style CSV or spreadsheet pipelines.
 These limitations are discussed openly throughout the book and are treated as important design considerations rather than defects.
 Real-world scientific and engineering systems frequently operate under constrained conditions involving limited memory, restricted interfaces, embedded hardware, low-power processors, or simplified user interaction models.
 Learning to design readable, reliable, and reusable scientific software within such constraints develops valuable problem-solving skills that extend beyond calculator programming alone.

-The TI-84 platform therefore serves not only as an educational calculator, but also as an accessible introduction to constrained scientific computing and practical software engineering tradeoffs.
+Rather than attempting to provide exhaustive implementations for every scientific topic, the book emphasizes representative applications and computational ideas that students may later expand into their own projects.
+Many chapters therefore include possible extensions and interdisciplinary exploration topics intended to encourage experimentation and independent scientific programming.

 The TI-84 Python environment is best viewed as a compact embedded scientific computing platform rather than a full desktop Python system.
 Students learn:
 - efficient formatting